Iw2w3I/Projects/README.md

 ### Catch-up (C++ project):

-This is game, where you are chased by green robots and try to survive for as long as possible.
+This is the game, where you are chased by green robots and try to survive for as long as possible.
 It is a test of **Fortune's algorithm of Voronoi diagram** and path-finding algorithms.